The Tyranny of Consensus

 It’s the wisdom of crowds turned upside down.
 Two or more people making a decision doesn’t mean that decision is the right one.
 Blame it on the path of least resistance.
 Blame it on the bad economy.
 But really, blame it on leaders who are unwilling to push their followers to consider new ways of doing things, reward innovation, and upset the status quo.

-Think about this in terms of your data quality, master data, BI-rejuvenation, or center of excellence opportunity, and ask yourself two questions: If not now, when?
+Think about this in terms of your latest business idea and ask yourself two questions: If not now, when?
 And if not you, who?